MadModsBattletech/BourbonVanillaEnhanced/README.md

 ## Thanks
 * HBS
 * pardeike
-* All modders over at the Battletech & MW5 Modding discord and at the Battletech Modders' Collective
+* All modders over at the Battletech & MW5 Modding discord and at the Battletech Modders' Collective!